 The Tree Preservation Ordinance requires that a tree removal permit be acquired prior to removal of a protected tree in the City.
 A tree removal permit must be obtained from the Building Division.
 There are properties that are exempt from the ordinance requirements.
-They are:

 - Commercial nurseries or orchards.

 - Properties for which a landscaping or tree preservation plan was approved.

 There are penalties for not obtaining a tree removal permit, if required.
 Please call first and ask before removing a tree.
 The ordinance is intended to balance the property rights of individual property owners with the overall health, safety, and welfare interests of the community.

 You can access the City’s Tree Preservation Ordinance Article 3 in the Unified Development Ordinance.

 Select a site that is in full sun.
 Dig the hole twice as wide as the root ball (container), and no deeper than the height of the root ball.
 The soil that you dig out of the hole is what you use to backfill around the root ball.
 No soil amendments are recommended when planting a tree; therefore, no compost, peat moss, or shredded pine bark should be added to the backfill.